Transforming local government operations with smarter buildings

 As a public-facing body, it’s vital that your community can trust you, particularly as you support many vulnerable people who rely on your services.
 Smart building technology will strengthen your defences.
 Real-time monitoring and access control systems ensure that any bad actors are quickly spotted and removed.

 Smart building technologies will create the working environment your employees need to ensure their wellbeing and increase their productivity.
-As a result, they’ll be better able to serve the community as they won’t be limited by an inefficient and uncomfortable workspace.
+As a result, they’ll be better able to serve the community as they won’t be limited by an inefficient, uncomfortable and unsafe workspace.

 By implementing these cost-effective and energy efficient technologies you’ll be better positioned to meet sustainability targets and ensure the longevity of your local government entity.